TinTesla/SQL-Challenge/README.md

 # SQL-Challenge: Module 9

 ## Content
-Within this module's Repository, I've included the full SQL script in the main, and all the output queries in a subfolder.
+Within this module's Repository, I've included the full SQL script in the main, and all the output queries in a subfolder "outputs".
 The names of each query are sequenced as outlined in the module's instructions and also correspond to the code in the full script.
 I've also included a basic Jupyter file I used to help myself mentally map the process.

 ## Background Story